Mustard2/MustardSimplify/README.md

 The add-on essentially disables some scene/object features that affect Viewport performance with one click.

+It acts on the Objects in the scene non-destructively (no mesh is edited in any way) and remembering the settings before enabling Simplify.
+That is, disabling Simplify, the Object (modifier viewport visibility status shape key mute status, etc..) will be reverted to pre-Simplify status.

+It does **not** hide any Object from the scene.
+If you have very heavy mesh, consider to disable them while animating.

 ## How to install

 Install the .py file (**not** the archive file) as a standard Blender add-on.